 Broughton Street is one of Savannah’s primary retail zones, so you’ll find approximately 10 blocks of shops where you can browse for gifts, souvenirs, clothing, and more.

-The Paris Market, Capital Bee Company, and Nourish are three of my personal favorites, but you’ll also find large national chains like Urban Outfitters mixed in amongst the local spots.
+The Paris Market and Nourish are two of my personal favorites, but you’ll also find large national chains like Urban Outfitters mixed in amongst the local spots.

 Related Reading: Here’s a Helpful Map of Savannah’s Historic District